-The Panton PGM Project is located only 60kms south of the Savannah Nickel Project.
-Following the acquisition of the project in May 2012, the Company reviewed the technical information contained in the 2003 and 2012 Bankable Feasibility Studies to better understand the geological characteristics of the Mineral Resource.
+The Panton PGM Project is located 60kms south of the Savannah Nickel Project.
+Following the acquisition of the project in May 2012, the Company reviewed the technical information contained in the 2003 Bankable Feasibility Study to better understand the geological characteristics of the Mineral Resource.